22 Nov Joshua Rotbart Discusses Gold as an Investment with Pearl Magazine

 Rotbart: At the moment, in US dollar terms.
 If you look at other currencies…

 George: Is that too much to start accumulating?

 Rotbart: Not at all, because we’re still below 2011 prices, so we’re still 20-30 percent less than the height of 2011.

 Don’t miss the gold train

 George: All right, let’s admit it.
 Things aren’t going so well these days on the economic side.
-But there is an old saying, when opportunity comes knocking at the door, you let it in.
-Someone also said, if opportunity does not come knocking at the door, you build a door.
+But there is an old saying when an opportunity comes knocking at the door, you let it in.
+Someone also said, if an opportunity does not come knocking at the door, you build a door.
 I suppose what that means is, if things aren’t so hot on the economic side, look for something better on the investment side.